Video Link: https://vimeo.com/284828563

 This is due to its being tied in with steroids being abused by professional athletes.
 In the minds of most people, using PED's is both cheating and illegal.

 PED use is against the rules of the individual sport sanctioning bodies, and violations of the rules are punished, at times severely.
-But when the average person uses HGH or testosterone under the supervision of a medical professional and acquired legally by prescription, it is not illegal.
+But when the average person uses HGH or testosterone under the supervision of a medical professional and is acquired legally by prescription, it is not illegal.

 Also, most of the damage from these substances is directly due to abuse, taking far more than the recommended dosage.